 Aromatic L-amino acid decarboxylase (AADC) deficiency is a rare, inherited disorder that typically appears within the first year of life.
 The AADC enzyme is necessary for the production of important chemical messengers in the brain and nervous system.
 Children with the condition experience a number of symptoms, including severe developmental delays, weak muscle tone, involuntary movements of the arms and legs, and painful seizures.
 Patients require lifelong care, and particularly severe cases can lead to death within the first decade of life.
-There are no approved treatments for AADC deficiency.
-The lead collaborators are developing a gene therapy technology to restore AADC enzyme production in the brain.
-The purpose of this project is to support further development work to accelerate the approval of this life-saving therapy for patients.
+The lead collaborators have developed an approved gene therapy technology to restore AADC enzyme production in the brain.
+The purpose of this project was to correct the underlying molecular defect and support further development work to accelerate the approval of this life-saving therapy for patients.

 AADC deficiency arises due to mutations in the dopa decarboxylase (DDC) gene.
 The AADC enzyme is responsible for the final step in the synthesis of the key neurotransmitters dopamine and serotonin, which are required for normal nervous system function.
 Symptoms and severity of disease can vary due to the specific underlying mutations that abrogate AADC enzyme function.
 Affected children commonly experience severe developmental delays, weak muscle tone, and involuntary movement of the limbs.
 Patients with severe forms of disease usually die before the age of 7, due to severe motor dysfunction, autonomic abnormalities, and secondary complications such as choking, hypoxia, aspiration, and pneumonia.